 Each recommendation also has a rotating bezel, as well as a ruler.
 You want one with a ruler in inches/mm because it's helpful for measuring distances on a map.
 A 1:24,000 scale is handy for use with standard USGS topo maps.
 All baseplates have an orientation bearing line down the middle to indicate the heading orientation (where the compass is pointing in relation to the north arrow).

 A compass should always be part of the gear you pack; it's a necessity when navigating from a map.

-Silva Polaris is a clear baseplate style with a ruler plus scale of 1:24,000 for use on standard topo map.
-This old standard has been around for decades and is available from Amazon.
-In fact mine has lived in my pack for over 40 years, $18-22.
+Silva Explorer 2.0 Compass is a clear baseplate style with a ruler plus scale of 1:24,000 for use on standard topo map.
+This updated standard has been around for decades and is available from Amazon.
+I use the original that has been in my pack for over 40 years, $18-$22.